Ragnoroct/jcl_ftp/README.md

 #About Me
 My name is Will Bender, but most people call me Willy.
 I created this tool while taking CSCI 360 at NIU to make submitting JES jobs easier and faster.

+#Compatability
+This script works on linux and mac.
+Try JESftp for windows.

 #Alternatives
 [JESftp](https://gitlab.com/niumainframe/JESftp) A python script to automate job submitting
 [MVS Tool](https://github.com/john-charles/MVSTool) Another student implementation in Java.